fake-name/ChromeController/README.md

     # directly.
     cook = http.cookiejar.Cookie(<params>)
     cr.set_cookie(cook)

+    # We can create more tabs in the current browser context.
+    # Note that these additional tabs are scoped to the same lifetime as the original
+    # chromium object (`cr`), so they will become invalid after leaving the
+    # ChromeContext() context manager.
+    tab_2 = cr.new_tab()
+    tab_3 = cr.new_tab()

+    # At this time, multiple tabs are not thread safe, so they *probably* shouldn't
+    # be accessed concurrently.
+This *is* something that I'd like to change.

 ```

 This library makes extensive use of the python `logging` framework, and logs to